yokoffing/filterlists/README.md

 ***

-# How to Add Custom Filters
+# How to add custom filters

+> [!NOTE]
+> This repo is tailored to uBlock Origin specifically.
+I cannot guarantee filters will work in other ad blockers.

 ### uBlock Origin
 [Get uBlock Origin](https://ublockorigin.com/) (uBO), if you don't have it already.